sfl0r3nz05/TelematicsNetworkDesign/NetworkingWithDocker/README.md

 By default, the Docker container can send traffic to any destination.
 The Docker daemon creates a rule within Netfilter that modifies outbound packets and changes the source address to be the address of the host itself.
 The Netfilter configuration allows inbound traffic via the rules that Docker creates when initially publishing the container's ports.

-The output included below shows the Netfilter rules created by Docker when it publishes a container’s ports:

 - command input `docker run -p 8080:80 --name web -d nginx`:

     ```console